ironcero/devtools-liferay-portal-properties/README.md

 * Repositories: you will need mavenLocal repository because you've moved plugin jar file to your maven local repository.
 * Apply plugin: DevTools Liferay Portal Properties plugin id is _devtools-liferay-portal-properties_.
 * BuildProperties: In this section we will put all configuration parameters.
 In 1.0.0 release we have:
   * _descFolderPath_: Path where properties file will be copied and properties will be replaced.
+Default value: _configs_
   * _originFolderPath_: Location of original properties file (with ${} filter params).
+Default value: _configs/common/origin_
   * _keysFolderPath_: Location of filter properties file.
+Default value: _configs/common/keys_
 * build.finaluzedBy: With this command we can execute this plugin on _build_ stage and not only on _buildproperties_.

 It's time to add your properties files.